dmd-program/dmd-100/topics/digital_multimedia_design.md

 ## Projects

 Over time, you will develop capabilities necessary to use digital technologies in multimedia projects.
 DMD 100 projects are designed for students with limited knowledge of digital production technology, but introduces foundational design knowledge that can be applied to frame all future DMD coursework.
+Final projects in the capstone course will be made available as part of an online exhibition.

 ## Portfolios